 Adult cost per ticket: $ .25

-One milk will continue to be included with each hot lunch meal free of charge as it is a required meal component under the NSLP.
+One milk will continue to be included with each hot lunch and breakfast meal free of charge as it is a required meal component under the NSLP.
 If a student wishes to have more than the one free milk, he/she will need to purchase tickets following the process currently in place.

 Tickets already purchased will be honored – no need to do anything.
 Please continue to use these tickets for milk.
 However, families will not be allowed to purchase large quantities of tickets prior to the price change on January 25.
 The office will be selling tickets, at the current price of $.10 each, for students to get milk until January 25.
 Tickets purchased for use after this date will cost $.25 each.